GSA/CFO.gov/_cards/2021-11-26-0560-Personal-Written-Communications-Entry.md

 competency: Written Communications
 competency_group: Personal
 competency_description: Recognizes or uses correct English grammar, punctuation, and spelling; communicates information (for example, facts, ideas, or messages) in a succinct and organized manner; produces written information, which may include technical material, that is appropriate for the intended audience
-level: "7-9"
+level: "Entry&#58; (7-9)"
 behavior_illustrations: Writes basic communications (e.g., an email requesting straightforward information, proofreading before sending to others ?
 Uses appropriate grammar, punctuation, and spelling ?
 With guidance, applies the Department’s style and format guidelines to written products
 proficiency_level_definition: Applies the competency in the simplest situations ?
 Requires close and extensive guidance ?
 Demonstrates awareness of concepts and processes
 relevant_courses:
  - 240 Business Writing Principles, Carahsoft, <a href="https://www.linkedin.com/learning/business-writing-principles">https://www.linkedin.com/learning/business-writing-principles</a>
-filters: Personal-Written-Communications GS-7-9 series-0560
+filters: Personal-Written-Communications GS-Entry series-0560
 ---

 <div class="desktop:grid-col-6 margin-y-205">